 WHAT TO EXPECT

 Days are spent in the field shooting some of the sport’s top trail runners.
-This year’s runners will include camp sponsors' athletes, along with other top local runners.
+This year’s runners will include athletes on the Adidas trail team, along with other top local runners.
 On the fantastic trails surrounding Ouray, Colorado, our crew of athletes will run while you shoot and receive instruction.
 In the evenings you’ll return to the hotel for dinner, photo processing and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.

 Our September 2014 cover—image captured by 2014 Photo Camp participant Dave Clock in Castle Valley, Utah.

 Arrive a couple of days early and spectate at the Hardrock Hundred Endurance Run, one of the world's toughest trail races, which comes through Ouray (a major aid station for the race) on its epic tour of the surrounding San Juan Mountains.